MikeMaximus/gbm/GBM/readme.txt

 - AbsolutePath is now a calculated field and no longer stored.
 	- This is a bigger change than it seems, but I feel it was worth it.
 It never should have been stored and this will clean up some issues and prepare for future updates.
 	- This will break future official lists for prior versions of GBM (v1.1.5 - v1.2.4).
 The last official list(s) compatible with these prior versions will be archived so they can still be accessed.
+- Added option to show a notification when a backup operation has been completed.
+	- This option is available in the "Backup and Restore" section of the Settings window, it defaults to disabled.
+	- Shows a single notification when a backup operation is completed, even if the operation included multiple games.
 - Application settings are now handled more efficiently.
 - Added missing code to properly update or delete existing launch data when certain configuration changes are made.
 - Fixed issues with changing a configuration identifier when that configuration had existing backup files.